bloomerjj/hugo-demo/content/posts/addo-is-my-friend.md

 ![Scissors](/img/lebowski-scissors.gif "I'm gonna cut your dick off!")

 Addo also likes code, here is some code for him to read based on Markdown.
+Enjoy Addo.

 # The largest heading
 ## The second largest heading